What corporate retirement plan oversight actually involves

 How much does it cost to administer a corporate 401(k)?

 Administration costs vary by provider and plan size but typically include recordkeeping fees, investment management fees, and third-party administrator fees.
 Total plan costs — including fund expenses — should be benchmarked against similarly sized plans to ensure they are reasonable.
+A plan with fifteen employees paying ninety basis points in average fund expenses is paying far more than necessary; equivalent index funds cost five to ten basis points.
+The recordkeeping and TPA fees are often negotiable at any plan size above $1 million in assets, and most sponsors have never asked.

 Can a business owner maximize their own savings through a corporate plan?